 Crisis counseling is considered strengths-based because it assumes most people affected by disasters are naturally resilient.
 By providing support, education and links to the community resources they need, people will be better equipped to recover from the negative consequences of disasters.

 While crisis counseling assumes a natural resilience in the majority, it also includes screening and assessing for severe reactions in the minority.
 Crisis counselors know that few people will develop diagnosable conditions.
 They are trained to identify people having severe reactions and refer them to appropriate treatment services and community resources.

-Funding for CCP grants is available to local mental health authorities and local behavioral health authorities through two grant programs:
+Funding for CCP grants is available to providers through two grant programs:

 - The Immediate Services Program provides funds for up to 60 days of services right after a Presidential Disaster Declaration for Individual Assistance.

 - The Regular Services Program provides funds for up to nine months after a disaster declaration.